thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Recommendations/fire-app-builder-global-recommendations.md

     This number limits the total number of global recommendations your app can send.
 After this number of recommendations is reached, your app won't send any more global recommendations until the refresh period (every six hours, or every time your app is restarted).

     Note that Fire TV must receive at least 5 recommendations from all apps combined in order to display the Recommended By Your Apps row to users.
-If you don't specify the number of related recommendations here, 5 is used as the default.
+If you don't specify the number of global recommendations here, 5 is used as the default.

 6. Open the global recommendations parser recipe (for example, AcmeGlobalRecParserRecipe.json) that you created in step 5 and insert the following recipe: